- ORDER: Cuculiformes

 - Yellow-Billed Cuckoos have a primal-sounding, croaking call that they often give in response to loud noises.
 Their tendency to call at the sound of thunder has led to their colloquial name, the “rain crow.”

 - Yellow-billed Cuckoos sometimes lay their eggs in other birds’ nests—although they don’t do this nearly as often as the Common Cuckoo of Eurasia, which made the behavior famous.
 When outbreaks of cicadas, tent caterpillars, spongy moths (formerly gypsy moths), and other prey create an abundant food supply, Yellow-billed Cuckoos sometimes lay eggs in nests of other cuckoos as well as in those of American Robins, Gray Catbirds, and Wood Thrushes.

 - Both parents build the nest, incubate the eggs, and brood the nestlings.
 They incubate and brood equally during the day, but the male takes the night shift.
 The male brings nest material every time he comes to the nest to take his turn.
 The female usually takes the offering and works it into the nest.

 - Yellow-billed Cuckoos have one of the shortest nesting cycles of any bird species.
 From the start of incubation to fledging can take as little as 17 days.
 Although born naked, the young birds develop quickly; within a week of hatching the chicks are fully feathered and ready to leave the nest.

 - The oldest known Yellow-billed Cuckoo was at least 5 years old when it was found in Tennessee in 1964.
-It had been banded in Florida in 1960.
+It was originally banded in Florida in 1960.